joinpursuit/8-0-technical-curriculum/03-react/react-crud/lesson-notes/01-index-show-delete.md

 There are two components highlighted in the image above:

 1. This will be the `ShowsIndex` component.
-2. This will be a `ShowsListening` component.
+2. This will be a `ShowsListing` component.

 #### Handling an error